Brli/brli.github.io/_posts/2022-12-23-steam-deck-cjk-input.markdown

 ### Steam Deck Shortcuts

-1. button "X" calls out the SteamOS keyboard on Desktop mode.
+1. button `"X"` calls out the SteamOS keyboard on Desktop mode.
 2. The keyboard dropped to **oppsite half of screen** of where **the cursor** lies.
+3. `L2` is mouse right click, `R2` is mouse left click.
+4. Right pad is mouse moving, left pad is scrolling.

 ## Flatpak Package required